KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha: Its ok Aswini.
 Take rest.
 I dont see kungumapriya in the meeting.
 And she has the output.
 Varshita, what should we do?
 Its just the 2 of us

 Isha can  u tell sir 2 members are absent soo we will do it tomorrow and also tell to sir that kungumapriya has a output

+Aswini: what happen yesterday , what did sir told?